TheSudheer/netdata/README.md

-# System Performance Monitoring Project with Netdata
+# System Performance Monitoring with Netdata

-This README outlines the implementation of system performance monitoring using **Netdata**, as part of  optimizing resource utilization, and gaining insights into system behavior.
+This README outlines the implementation of system performance monitoring using **Netdata**, as part of a larger initiative focused on [**Insert overarching goal here** — e.g., ensuring application stability, optimizing resource utilization, or gaining insights into system behavior].

 ## Project Goal

-The primary goal of this project is to learn & explore about monitoring tools like Netdata & Prometheus
+The primary goal of this project is to [**Insert detailed project goal** — e.g., proactively identify and address performance bottlenecks across application infrastructure to ensure high availability, maintain application responsiveness, and improve overall user experience].

 ## Netdata Integration Overview